nikydix/nikydixcom-7810d/about.md

 I (Niky Dix) have been inspired to create this Digital Garden, to help people flourish.

 Gardens that help people flourish in life are not new!
-Frances Hodgson Burnett wrote about her life giving secret garden in 1911!
+Frances Hodgson Burnett wrote about her secret garden in 1911!

 This Garden is not a secret Garden though, it's a Digital Garden! - A public place, where all are welcome!
 Though like Frances Hodgson Burnett's Garden, I hope it breathes life into all who visit :)